chimbersaw/chimber-bot/README.md

 ./gradlew run
 ```

-To build a fat jar and then run it use:
+To build a fat jar and run it use:

 ```bash
 ./gradlew build